BenjoCowley/JP_tutorial_PNI/README.md

 ## Papers to read

+*Come with one question about the paper to share for every class.*

 **Sept.
 9, 2020**: \
 <a href="./papers/Pillow 2008.pdf" target="_blank">Pillow, Jonathan W., et al. "Spatio-temporal correlations and visual signalling in a complete neuronal population."
 Nature 454.7207 (2008): 995-999.</a>